When you’re new to welding you wonder which is better? Flux core welding or MIG welding or

 MIG welding is intolerant of ‘dirty steel’.
 This means any steel that is rusty, or covered in mill scale or has paint or galvanization on it.

-Metal to be MIG welded needs to be thoroughly cleaned down to the base metal.
+Metal you MIG weld needs thorough cleaning down to the base metal.
 Or a poor weld with porosity within the weld and the weld rusting and failing will be the result.

 Versus Flux core welding which is much more tolerant of ‘dirty steel’, because one feature of the flux core welding wire is that it contains scavengers.
 And

-these scavengers lift impurities from the base metal into the slag where it is chipped off at the end.
+these scavengers lift impurities from the base metal into the slag where it’s chipped off at the end.

 Both MIG welding and flux core welding needs any oil removed from the weld point.

-And it is always advised to have your metal as clean as possible before welding.
+And it’s always advised to have your metal as clean as possible before welding.
 But flux core welding is the method of choice where you need to weld an item that is galvanized.
-Or can't be easily cleaned because of where it is.
+Or can’t be easily cleaned because of where it is.